Toyota partnership extends to 2020

 Join our campaing.
 Donation so far : 171€

-Swedish born in Stockholm, holds a bachelor's degree in Marketing & Management from the University of Texas at San Antonio, USA and a Master of Arts in Sport studies (FIFA Master).
-Previously served as a Country Manager at Indeed and as a Marketing Venue Manager at FIFA for the 2015 U-20 World Cup in New Zealand.
+Swedish born in Stockholm, holds a bachelor's degree in Marketing & Management from the University of Texas at San Antonio and a Master of Arts in Sport studies (FIFA Master).
+Extensive background in project management and event operations, who currently serves as a Special Events Manager at FIFA.
 Extreme tennis nerd and travel addict and was once a winner of the Swedish National Youth Championship in tennis.

 Swiss born in Basel, holds a bachelor's degree in Quantitative Economic from Bentley University, USA and a Master of Arts in Sport studies (FIFA Master).
-Currently serves as an Infrastructure Commercial Manager at Manchester City F.C.
+Currently serves as the Head of Strategy and Development at FC Basel.
 A football enthusiast with a hospitality background, who also has a keen interest for cooking and coaching.

 Bosnian born in Mostar.
 Besides his current role as a Project Manager at the Little Bridge Sports Foundation, he also serves as a Manager at the Sports Association of the City of Mostar.
 Besides football, Dženan has a keen interest for basketball and is also the Sports Director of the Basketball Club Spars in Mostar.